Chinese Ethnic Culture Park (China Ethnic Museum)

 China is home to 56 ethnic groups.
 Various ethnic groups present different kinds of living styles and customs, all contributing to China's vibrant culture.

-The park has already completed displays for over 40 ethnic groups.
+The Chinese Ethnic Culture Park, also known as the China Ethnic Museum, has already completed displays for over 40 ethnic groups.
 A large number of ethnic culture relics and articles from daily use are exhibited in order to reflect authentic living conditions of each ethnic group.
 For example, the building of Han People, the largest ethnic group at home and abroad, is a cave-house composed of three courtyards.
-It is a typical Han cave found within Mizhi County of Shaanxi Province in Qing Dynasty (1644-1911).
-Zang Museum exhibits typical houses of the Khamba area, a display of Sutra Chanting Hall of the Jokhang Temple, daily-use articles of Zang People and many beautiful Tibetan pictures.
-You can also watch Tibetan-style singing and dancing performances drink buttered tea and sew Pulu (a handmade woolen product used for making clothes and carpet and often present at ceremonies).
+It is a typical Han cave found within Mizhi County of Shaanxi Province in the Qing Dynasty (1644-1911).
+Tibetan Museum exhibits typical houses of the Khamba area, a display of Sutra Chanting Hall of the Jokhang Temple, daily-use articles of Tibetan People and many beautiful Tibetan pictures.
+You can also watch Tibetan-style singing and dancing performances drink buttered tea and sew Pulu, a handmade woolen product used for making clothes and carpet and often present at ceremonies.

 A brook murmurs through little bridges, flowers bloom in the sun, birds sing on the trees while rice and wheat send out fresh fragrance.
-Strolling in the park you can feel the strong flavor of the Chinese ethnic groups.
+Strolling in the Chinese Ethnic Culture Park you can feel the strong flavor of the minority groups.
 It is really a good place to refresh your mind and relax.